mesinkasir/reactapkview/readme.md

 React website template for webview android APK, make simple create and develope APK using react single page app webview.

-Open source code , so you can modify with you needed... 🥳🥳🥳
+Open source code , so you can modify and change all code and content with you needed... 🥳🥳🥳

 -----------------------------------------------------------